 - You must comply with USF staff instructions while using the library.

-Law library staff may be working in the building while you are studying.
-Please be aware that staff are unable to furnish any library services at this time.
+Law library staff will be working in the building Monday through Friday.
+Library staff will be available at the circulation desk to check out materials from 11 am to 2 pm, Monday through Friday.
+Research services will remain virtual.
 If you need research support, contact the research librarians’ live chat service.

 We expect that you will follow USF’s health and safety policies to protect yourself and the USF community.
-Note that failure to follow these policies may result in a referral to the student conduct process and/or jeopardize your ability to reserve study space on campus.
+Note that failure to follow these policies may result in a referral to the student conduct process and/or jeopardize your ability to use the library.

 Please review these instructions on how to access the USF wireless network.
 There are no ITS staff present to assist you with IT issues.
 If you need IT assistance, please contact ITS directly.
 Library computers are shut down, and you will not be able to use them.